fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ## Set up Tailscale

-Go to the <a href="https://tailscale.com" target="_blank">Tailscale website</a> and create an account.
-This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank">Tailnet</a> (private mesh network for all your Tailscale-connected devices) with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank">admin console</a>.
+Go to the <a href="https://tailscale.com" target="_blank" umami-data-event="expose-plex-tailscale-site">Tailscale website</a> and create an account.
+This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank" umami-data-event="expose-plex-tailscale-docs-tailnet">Tailnet</a> (private mesh network for all your Tailscale-connected devices) with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank" umami-data-event="expose-plex-tailscale-admin-console">admin console</a>.

 Once you've got the account ready, use the following command in **both** the server where you're running Plex and the Oracle instance: